 The AMERICAN REGISTRY OF RADIOLOGIC TECHNOLOGISTS (ARRT®) is a not-for-profit organization dedicated to the credentialing of radiologic technologists and serving the professional needs of our registrants.
-Our mission is to promote high standards of patient care by recognizing qualified individuals in medical imaging, interventional procedures, and radiation therapy.
+Our mission is to promote safe, high-quality patient care through credentialing, collaboration, and advocacy.